maartene/YouSunkMyBattleshipMonorepo/README.md

 - `YouSunkMyBattleship` — the iOS client application (UI, UI flow tests)
 - `YouSunkMyBattleshipBE` — the backend service (Swift server, game logic and integration tests)
 - `YouSunkMyBattleshipCommon` — shared/common library used by both.
 This can be considered the `API contract` and `domain model` layers.
+- `StatisticsBackend` - the backend service that provides data on win/loss ratios for players

 **Project Goals**
 - Provide a minimal, test-driven Battleship implementation demonstrating clean architecture and good tooling.